 Today’s hearing aids provide better sound quality than ever.
 Losses that were difficult to fit years ago are now possible due to advancements in hearing aid technology.

 Hearing loss can happen to anyone.
 Today, more than 48 million Americans have a hearing impairment to some degree.
-Find the answers to some of the most common questions we get about hearing loss:
+Learn more about how you can prevent different kinds of hearing problems, their causes, and about treatment options like hearing aids.

 People often lose their hearing for high pitch sounds first while maintaining good hearing for low pitch sounds.
 The high pitch sounds are what provide the clarity for speech and the low pitch sounds provide the volume.

 Miracle-Ear is with you every step of the way.
-For more than 70 years, we've made it our mission to help people live their best lives with those they love through better hearing.
-Below you can find answers to common questions about our services:
+For more than 75 years, we've made it our mission to help people live their best lives with those they love through better hearing.
+You’ll be treated with the same high level of care and respect at any one of our 1,500 locations.

 We hear this all the time.
 Miracle-Ear helps over 100,000 people each year!
 Amazing advances have been made in hearing aids, which have resulted in more success stories than ever before.